corymosiman12/ARPA-E-Sensor/server/SERVER-SETUP.md

 5. `$ git fetch origin`
 6. `$ git checkout Maggie-branch`

-You will need to add in your credentials to the git manager to pull from Github.
-Hannah or Maggie this could be either of yours.
+You will need to add in your credentials to the git manager to pull from Github

 ## Set Cradlepoint as preferred network and set priority